genevaers/Workbench/database/db2/README.md

 INSTSP      - install stored procedures
 </pre>

-## Replicate an existing GenevaERS environment
+## Replicate an existing GenevaERS environment and objects

 This process differs necessarily from the one above, and is used only for replicating an existing GenevaERS DB2 schema.
 <pre>